How can kids get toothpaste everywhere? I don't know, but I do know I've found toothpaste in some strange places in my home once I had kids.

 Step 6: Now that the stain is removed you should get plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.

-Hint: Be sure to get the upholstery only as wet as necessary to remove the stain from the toothpaste.
+Hint: Be sure to get the upholstery only as wet as necessary to remove the spot.

 You can get more information on how to clean upholstery here.